 Who Runs The Order?
 How Is It Structured?

 While trying to have as little organisation as possible, we do need some structure otherwise nothing would ever get done.
-Whereas many Druid groups and Orders have sprung up only recently with the advent of the internet, The Order of Bards Ovates & Druids was founded almost fifty years ago, and has been engaged in its distance-learning programme for over twenty years.
+Whereas many Druid groups and Orders have sprung up only recently with the advent of the internet, The Order of Bards Ovates & Druids was founded over fifty years ago, and has been engaged in its distance-learning programme for over twenty-five years.
 During this time we have been able to build a solid and reliable structure that is able to respond to the needs of our worldwide membership.

 Around the world a team of over fifty tutors mentor members one-to-one during their journeys through the OBOD grades.
 Writing to a stranger can be daunting, but also quite magical.
 Susan Jones, who heads the team who mentor students in the English version of the course, says: "As far as I know, OBOD's tutoring system is unique - a spiritual companion by post or email.
 At London Business School I introduced a coaching system based on what I’d learnt as an OBOD tutor, and more recently introduced the same ideas into developing the UK’s only course on work-based reflective learning for students, at Manchester Metropolitan University.”
 Druid Grade members who have demonstrated their ability to communicate well are invited to apprentice as mentors, and over the years we have developed our own unique coaching process to train them and to monitor our work to the best standards we can.